 In the Spring of 1935 Herbert GRAF was back in Europe, to participate in the Florentine May Festival and Salzburg Festival under the musical direction of Bruno WALTER.

-Mozart’s The Abduction from the Seraglio, newly staged by Bruno WALTER and Herbert GRAF, had its premiere in the Festival House on August 12, 1935.
+Mozart’s The Abduction from the Seraglio, newly staged by Bruno WALTER and Herbert GRAF with a set designed by Oskar Strnad, had its premiere in the Festival House on August 12, 1935.
 The Viennese music critic Fritz Deutsch praised Herbert Graf’s directing highly:

 … This time the scene is directed by the young Herbert Graf who is equally valued in America as he is in Germany, Switzerland and Italy, a Viennese who, based on the impression of his work in Salzburg, is one of the few really talented opera directors today.
 What Graf showed of Mozart's theatricality was inspired by the sound of the music, and rooted in it in terms of movement […]